Objective: Require the Wayne County Art Institute Authority to comply with the Michigan Open Meetings Act.

 Why we’re doing this: So that the people of Wayne County can hold the Detroit Institute of the Arts to higher standards.

-Actions to date: we consulted with an attorney specializing in government transparency issues, and on September 7, 2020, filed a FOIA request with Wayne County for information on Art Institute Authority meetings and meeting minutes.
+Actions to date: we consulted with an attorney specializing in government transparency issues, and on 9/7/20, filed a Freedom of Information Act request with Wayne County for information on Art Institute Authority meetings and meeting minutes.